Woke up to the sounds of rain and snoring. Another traveler had joined our room overnight.

 They walked too fast for me to find how what they were protesting, but it was a nice reminder of the homeland.

-Deciding I was hungry, I popped into a small grocery store and picked up some items to make some pasta.
+Deciding I was hungry, I popped into a small grocery store and picked up some items to make pasta.

 It was strange what you missed on the road and yes, cooking was one of those modern annoyances that I wanted to do again.